JotGabiga/JotGabiga/README.md

 ## About me

-### Hi, I’m Justyna — a Software Engineer with 3.5 years of experience building and maintaining full-stack web applications using React, TypeScript, Node.js and PostgreSQL. ###
+### Hi, I’m Justyna, a Software Engineer with 3.5 years of experience building and maintaining full-stack web applications using React, TypeScript, Node.js and PostgreSQL. ###

 I focus on delivering clean, maintainable code and high-quality features supported by automated tests (Jest, Cypress, Cucumber).
 With a strong attention to UX, I care about creating intuitive, accessible and user-friendly interfaces that solve real user problems.